naviter/seeyou_file_formats/CUB_file_format.md

 ## CubPoint

 `CubPoint` encodes information about the shape, name, frequency, and other optional attributes of an airspace.
-The structure is 5 bytes long, with the first byte serving as a flag that determines how the remaining bytes are interpreted.
+The structure is `SizeOfPoint` bytes long, with the first byte serving as a flag that determines how the remaining bytes are interpreted. `SizeOfPoint` will never be less than 5.

 | 1st Byte | 2-5th Bytes                    |
 | -------- | ------------------------------ |